Incompressible Optimal Transport and Applications in Fluid Mixing: Introduction

 The main results which come out of this approach are 1) that the set of fluid configurations which are reachable from a given starting configuration can formally be given the structure of an infinite-dimensional Riemannian manifold with a metric which is induced by the control effort, and 2) that flow fields which are maximally efficient at mixing are geodesics in this Riemannian space.

 The rest of this paper proceeds as follows.
 In Section \ref{problem_formulation_sec}, we formulate our version of the fluid mixing problem.
 In Section \ref{problem_structure_sec}, we analyze its structure and prove our main results.
-In Section \ref{example_sec}, we present an example in the case of bounded-energy flow fields, making contact with the classical theory of geometric hydrodynamics first initiated by Arnold \cite{Arnold1966}.
 We conclude in Section \ref{conclusion_sec} with a brief review and a discussion of future work.